 You also have to consider how often the real cause of vertigo is unknown.
 50% of cases being idiopathic is a conservative estimate.
 Most people never find out what the underlying issue actually is.
 Idiopathic BBPV is a diagnosis but not a cause.

-If you are experiencing the effects of a peripheral vertigo cause like the ones noted above, the connection between the ears and the neck should come as good news.
+If you are experiencing the effects of a peripheral vertigo, the connection between the ears and the neck should come as good news.
 This gives you an additional option for seeking natural relief.
 Upper cervical chiropractic offers a safe and gentle way to correct atlas misalignments.
 How does it work?

 Upper cervical misalignments are measured precisely using modern diagnostic imaging techniques.
 These measurements are used to customize an adjustment to each patient’s needs.
 The adjustments are gentle; there is no twisting or popping of the spine as you may be used to in general chiropractic.
 That makes this subspecialty safe for those of all ages as well as health levels.